 New water supplies

-new water supply projects are underway to meet the goal, including a new reservoir in Wharton County and groundwater wells in Bastrop County.
+projects are underway to expand the region’s water supply, including a new reservoir in Wharton County.

 Firm and interruptible customers

-Water supplies managed by LCRA are divided into firm and interruptible water.
+LCRA customers may purchase firm or interruptible water.
 Firm water is available even during a severe drought.
 Cities, industries and electric power plants rely on firm water supplies.
-During water shortages, interruptible water, which is mostly used for agriculture, is cut back or cut off.
-LCRA sells water to customers through
+Agricultural users generally rely on interruptible water, which is less expensive and can be cut back or cut off during water shortages.

 A managed water system